grimmlab/BookChapter-RNA-Seq-Analyses/READMe.md

    `-p` is the number threads

-   `-o` is the name of the directory in which Cuffdiff will write all of its output
+   `-o` is the name of the directory containing all of its generated output

    *Output:*
    The outputs will be generated in **analysis/quantification/cufflinks-count folder**.
 The output consists of transcript and gene-level FPKM-tracking files, which contain FPKM values and their confidence intervals.
 FPKM tracking files are also produced when a set of samples is tested for differential expression using Cuffdiff.